 With a good steering wheel, pedals, and gear shifter setup, you will be able to emulate all of the movements required in a real car.
 If you have never used a manual gearbox, using a sim racing rig could be a great way to learn.
 You will obviously not feel or hear the sounds made when you enter the wrong gear at high speeds, but it can help you to learn how to make faster and smoother shifts.

 The pedals can help to show you how little movement is needed in order to bring a car up to a high speed, and how much force can be required to slow it back down again.
-Using the clutch is also a good way to learn how to coordinate your feet correctly to help with those smooth up and downshifts.
+Using the clutch is also a good way to learn how to coordinate your feet correctly to help with those smooth up and downshifts in manual cars.
 Sim racing can help to make all of these movements faster and more efficient.

-Aside from the sim racing rig that you use, the game itself can teach you a lot about the skill and knowledge involved in racing.
-Although you can’t look around your room to see the other cars next to, in front of and behind you, using in-game radars and what you can see on the screen will go a long way to heightening your awareness of your surroundings, to avoid collisions.
+Sim racing games can also teach you a lot about the skill and knowledge involved in racing.
+Although you can’t look around your room to see the other cars around you, using in-game radars and what you can see on the screen will go a long way to heightening your awareness of your surroundings to avoid collisions.

-Alongside just being aware of where your opponents are, learning how to navigate between them is essential if you want to avoid penalties or, even more importantly, a crash.
+Josh also told us that sim racing is useful for learning when to “pop out” to make overtakes.
+Learning how to navigate between your opponents safely and fairly is essential if you want to avoid penalties or, even more importantly, a crash.
 Learning how much space to give other cars is essential on the track where the slightest bit of contact can lead to disaster.

-Just learning that you shouldn’t drive into people isn’t going to be enough to prevent you from actually doing it in real life if you don’t know how to properly control the vehicle.
-Although sim racing will teach you to be considerate of other drivers around you, only by learning how to race in real life will you learn how to safely navigate between them without crashing.
+Of course, just learning that you shouldn’t drive into people isn’t going to be enough to prevent you from actually doing it in real life if you don’t know how to properly control the vehicle.
+Although sim racing will teach you to be considerate of other drivers around you, only by learning how to race in real life will you learn how to safely navigate between them safely.

-If you have never stepped onto a track before, you may have never come across braking markers.
+And finally in terms of the game, if you have never stepped onto a track before, you may have never come across braking markers.
 They can become invaluable tools as they will act as reference points for braking zones to take corners safely and effectively.
-There is no doubt that sim racing can not only introduce this concept to many, but it can also teach you how to use them correctly.
+There is no doubt that sim racing can not only introduce this concept to many new drivers, but it can also teach you how to use them correctly.

 Learning The Trade

 Physical characteristics of the car, such as tire wear and fuel consumption, are also difficult to grasp without experiencing them in practice.
 Sim racing provides a safe and effective way to show drivers the effects of their driving style on the performance of their car.
-Thus, racecraft, and the knowledge about racing itself, can definitely be improved through sim racing.
+So, racecraft, and the knowledge about racing itself and even different racing formats, can definitely be improved through sim racing.

 Professional Racing Simulators

 Not only can racecraft be improved, but the actual ability of drivers can be enhanced through the use of top-end simulators.
-These are not the ones that you can just pick up from your local games shop, but instead involve custom-built simulators used for driver training purposes.
+These are not the ones that you can pick up at the shop or get delivered in one box to your door, but instead they involve custom-built simulators used for driver training purposes.
 They are expensive, but they are packed with advanced technology that helps racers go faster.

 BMW’s High-Tech Racing Sim